decompals/slinky/docs/file_format/settings.md

 The generated `.d` file will list all the paths listed by every segment as required to build a given [`target_path`](#target_path).

+This file will also contain an `-include` directive for every path listed, but replacing their extensions with `.d`.

 This file is generated only if `d_path` is specified.

 This option requires [`target_path`](#target_path).